 Even though the face-mask craze originated in Japan and Taiwan, nowadays masks are widely used also in South Korea, Hong Kong, Vietnam, the Philippines, and Thailand.

-More portrait photographs with exif data, geotags and other specs in Matt Hahnewald's
+Portrait photographs with full exif data, geotags and other specs in Matt Hahnewald's